 Make your apps pop — or blend in — with icon packs

 Much as we wish it weren't so, not all icons are created equal.
 Google has guidelines for app icons, but Samsung and HTC and LG do, too.
 And each developer may have their own ideas about how their icon should or shouldn't fit with those guidelines.
 As a result, our app drawers often look like a melting pot of icon styles.
 Well, never fear!
 Icon packs are here to make our apps look uniform again... at least in the launcher.

-Now, most launchers that come pre-loaded on your phone do not allow you to use icon packs from the Google Play Store.
+Now, most launchers that come preloaded on your phone do not allow you to use icon packs from the Google Play Store.
 Even the themes on HTC and Samsung phones don't allow you to apply icon packs from the Play Store, only from their proprietary stores.
-So, if you're interested in theming your icons, you'll need to seek out a third-party launcher with custom icon support, such as Nova Launcher, Launcher X, or Action Launcher 3.
+So, if you're interested in theming your icons without doing it one at a time, you'll need to seek out a third-party launcher with custom icon support, such as Nova Launcher or Action Launcher 3.

 As mentioned before, custom icons can help make your app drawer look uniform, but it can also help apps fly under the radar, as it were.
 Using a false icon or a blank icon can help turn a curiosity into an innocuous calculator or word processor.
 We're not here to judge, we're just here to help.